Viscoelastic materials are most energy efficient when loaded and unloaded at equal rates: Results

-To understand why materials are less energy efficient when subjected to asymmetric rates, we used the generalized Maxwell model, a discrete linear viscoelastic representation of solids (Fig.~\ref{fig2}b).
+To understand why materials are less energy efficient when subjected to asymmetric rates, we used the 1D generalized Maxwell model, a discrete linear viscoelastic representation of solids (Fig.~\ref{fig2}b).
 The model consists of an elastic element that accounts for the long-term equilibrium mechanical response of the material ($E_\infty$) in parallel with elastic and viscous (spring and dashpot) elements that each confer a stiffness and characteristic relaxation time ($E_i$ and $\tau_i$ for $i=1 \dots N$).
 We measured the linear viscoelastic response of the polyurethane elastomer using time-temperature superposition to obtain values for $E_\infty$ (\SI{28.2}{MPa}) and the discrete relaxation spectrum of $E_i$ versus $\tau_i$ (orange dots in Fig.~\ref{fig2}c) that we use to simulate the material response to symmetric and asymmetric loading and unloading rates.
-Using this linear viscoelastic model, the simulated resilience values are independent of the maximum strain and the modulus dependence is solely based on $E_0/E_\infty$, the ratio of the instantaneous modulus ($E_0 = E_\infty + \sum E_i$) to the equilibrium modulus ($E_\infty$), with a higher $E_0/E_\infty$ value corresponding to a more dissipative viscoelastic material (Supplemental C).
+From this 1D linear viscoelastic model, the simulated resilience values are independent of the maximum strain (Supplemental Information: Independence from $\epsilon_\mathrm{max}$) and the modulus dependence is solely based on $E_0/E_\infty$, the ratio of the instantaneous modulus ($E_0 = E_\infty + \sum E_i$) to the equilibrium modulus ($E_\infty$), with a higher $E_0/E_\infty$ value corresponding to a more dissipative viscoelastic material (Supplemental Information: Dependence on $E_0/E_\infty$).

 To validate our modeling approach, we compared the simulated resilience to the measured resilience of the polyurethane elastomer under the same stretching conditions for the range of loading and unloading times tested.
-The simulated resilience shows an excellent agreement with the experimentally measured data (left and middle panels of Fig.~\ref{fig2}a), with a less than 2\% difference in resilience between the experiment and simulation (Supplemental Fig. S2).
+The simulated resilience shows an excellent agreement with the experimentally measured data (left and middle panels of Fig.~\ref{fig2}a) with a less than 2\% difference in resilience between the experiment and simulation (Supplemental Fig.~\ref{figS2}).
+This agreement between the experiment and simulation demonstrates that a simple 1D linear viscoelastic model captures the important mechanical properties necessary to reproduce the reduced efficiency at asymmetric rates.